Here are the big decisions Seahawks face as they prepare to pare down roster

 Burr-Kirven had 10 tackles in the preseason.
 He appeared to practice every day once he was re-signed in late July, showing he has moved on from the knee injury in 2021 that cost him two seasons.

-Burr-Kirven is a vested vet, meaning the Seahawks cold release him and he would not be subject to waivers.
+Burr-Kirven is a vested vet, meaning the Seahawks could release him and he would not be subject to waivers.
 That might be one way to solve whatever number crunch the Seahawks feel they have.

 Secondary